PiNumberblocksBasherFan/SixCardsAndPlanets/README.md

-This (half baked) mod is an expansion adding a whole lot of new hand types and corresponding planets.
+This (half-baked) mod is an expansion adding a whole lot of new hand types and corresponding planets.
 Blueprint: https://scratch.mit.edu/projects/1239846367 https://scratch.mit.edu/projects/1264902201

-# Vanilla Hand Subtypes (harder to implement)
+# Vanilla Hand Subtypes (all except warped are implemented)
 * Broadway: Ganymede, Mimas, Enceladus (done)
 * Mid-Hand (a hand of 6 to 10, or a hand of 5 to 9): Callisto, Tethys, Dione  (done)
 * Wheel: Io, Rhea, Titan (done)
 * Warped Straight: Europa, Hyperion, Iapetus
-* Royal Flush: Triton
+* Royal Flush: Triton (done)
-* Mid-Handed Flush: Nereid
+* Mid-Handed Flush: Nereid (done)
-* Steel Wheel: Naiad
+* Steel Wheel: Naiad (done)
 * Warped Straight Flush: Proteus
 * Horsemen (four faces of the same type): Phobos (done)
 * Square Power (4444 or 9999): Deimos (done)